wg-dev35/pdf-extract/README.md

 # pdf-extract
-advanced python GUI program with image and text extraction as well as saving capabilites
+advanced python GUI program with image and text extraction as well as saving capabilites from pdf files